HumanCellAtlas/dcp-community/rfcs/text/0000-application-monitoring-for-ga.md

 ### DCP PR:

-# System monitoring for General Availability
+# System monitoring for production systems

 ## Summary

-This RFC describes the first standard revision for monitoring the distributed systems of the Human Cell Atlas (HCA) Data Coordination Platform (DCP).
-The standard is scoped to the minimum viable set of monitoring infrastructure the DCP will need to reach General Availability (GA).
-We anticipate that future revisions will be needed to meet our Service Level Objectives (SLOs) as DCP matures.
+This RFC is the first standard for monitoring the production systems of the Human Cell Atlas (HCA) Data Coordination Platform (DCP).
+It describes the minimum viable monitoring infrastructure DCP production systems should have before serving user-facing features or supporting systems that do.
+We anticipate that future revisions of this standard will be needed to meet our Service Level Objectives (SLOs) as DCP matures.

 The term monitoring is used here as defined in the [Google Site Reliability Engineering (SRE)](https://landing.google.com/sre/sre-book/chapters/monitoring-distributed-systems/) program.
 This document borrows heavily from SRE.